1jds/typescript-exercises/README.md

 Identical to vanilla JavaScript, but with `: string` appended to the variable name to define its expected type.

 ## Exercise 2: Browser View
+Create an HTML file, use the TS script inside it to create a H1 element on the page that will contain the text of the `message` variable.